In this article, we’ll give you tips on composing and publishing blog posts in Haiilo. The following topics await you:

 Often, several users create blog articles or work together on a page/in a community.
 To prevent an article from being posted directly by someone, the app settings must be edited and the permission limited to the administrators of the page/community.
-In the screenshot, you can find these settings in the area "Authors" and "Permission".
+In the screenshot, you can find these settings in the area "Authors" and "Publishers".

 Once the blog app settings are configured in this way, only administrators can write and publish blog articles and no one else can see draft posts.

 The blog app is generally used for news or minutes.
-For greater visibility in COYO, we recommend this setting for blog posts: "All articles are automatically shared on the timeline".
+For greater visibility in Haiilo, we recommend this setting for blog posts: "All articles are automatically shared on the timeline".
 In the screenshot, you can find these settings in the area "Share".

 Compose and configure texts

 Any existing blog article can be easily duplicated by authors*, either in the blog's list view or in the blog article's detail view (accessible via the three-dot menu in the upper right corner).

 The duplicated article is created as a new draft article, with the title prefix "Copy of..." clearly indicating that it is a copied article.